-To help overcome these challenges, DARPA has launched the Cyber Grand Challenge: a competition that seeks to create automatic defensive systems capable of reasoning about flaws, formulating patches and deploying them on a network in real time.
+To help overcome these challenges, DARPA launched the Cyber Grand Challenge, a competition to create automatic defensive systems capable of reasoning about flaws, formulating patches and deploying them on a network in real time.
 By acting at machine speed and scale, these technologies may someday overturn today’s attacker-dominated status quo.
+Realizing this vision requires breakthrough approaches in a variety of disciplines, including applied computer security, program analysis, and data visualization.
+Anticipated future benefits include:

 You are now leaving the DARPA.mil website that is under the control and